-Essential Elements to Working with Creative and 3D Agencies for Your Project Marketing Collateral
+Essential Elements to Working with Creative & 3D Agencies for Your Project Marketing Collateral

 Typically, these property developers have come from completing a number of townhouse developments, which have mostly sold through local real estate agencies with minimal 3D imagery and basic print collateral (2-4 A4 page brochures).
 However, as their appetite grows to acquire and develop larger density sites, because suddenly the competition gets tougher at this higher level, online portals like realestate.com.au and similar are no longer enough to market their project successfully.